ukwa/katacoda-scenarios/webarchive-discovery-introduction/intro.md

 Welcome to Web Archive Discovery
 --------------------------------

-In this tutorial, we will learn how to index WARC files so you can perform full-text search, faceted search, and basic analytics on their contents.
+In this tutorial, you will learn how to process WARC files so you can perform full-text search, faceted search, and basic analytics on their contents.

 We will use the [webarchive-discovery](https://github.com/ukwa/webarchive-discovery) toolkit to process the WARCs and populate an [Apache Solr](https://lucene.apache.org/solr/) full-text search index.